-Deliciously light and flaky peach pull-apart bread, with fresh peach and a vanilla sugar filling and glaze.
+Deliciously light and peach pull-apart bread, with a yeasted bread, fresh peaches and a vanilla sugar filling and glaze.

-For this bread, I slightly roasted off the peach sliced before adding them to the bread.
+For this delicious yeast bread, I slightly roasted off the peach slices before adding them to the bread.
 The result after baking was perfectly soft and flavourful peaches, that still hold their shape well.

 Peaches: I like to roast off the fresh peaches a bit before adding to this bread.
 Just 15 minutes in a moderate oven is all it takes, then let them cool.
 This cooks off a bit of the moisture and softens them, and ensures that the peaches are lovely and soft, but still hold their shape in the finished bread.